 7.2.1 CLUE capability negotiation

 This clause describes the methods for negotiating the use of CLUE in H.323 systems.

-An endpoint may determine which method to use through the capabilities contained in the TerminalCapability exchange.
-The presence of a bidirectional DataApplicationCapability with the application indicating “dataChannel” and the protocol field of the DataChannelProfile indicating “CLUE” indicates the use of CLUE over an SCTP connection.
-In the absence of these fields, the endpoint shall transport CLUE messages using H.245 generic messages.
+An endpoint uses the CLUEControlCapability to indicate and determine which method is used for transporting CLUE messages.

 7.2.1.1 H.225 Generic Feature “CLUE control capability”